 Mirzakhani was a 2004 research fellow of the Clay Mathematics Institute and a professor at Princeton University.
 In 2008 she became a professor at Stanford University.

 Her research topics included Teichmüller theory, hyperbolic geometry, ergodic theory, and symplectic geometry.
-Mirzakhani made several contributions to the theory of moduli spaces of Riemann surfaces, a space that encodes all possible uniform geometries on a fixed surface.
-She discovered a formula expressing the volume of the moduli space of surfaces of type (g,n) with given boundary lengths as a polynomial in those lengths.
-This led her to a new proof for the Witten-Kontsevich formula on the intersection numbers of tautological classes on moduli space, as well as an asymptotic formula for the polynomial growth of the number of simple closed geodesics on a compact hyperbolic surface.
-Her subsequent work focused on dynamics on moduli space, how surfaces behave under certain deformations.
-She proved a long-standing conjecture that the earthquake flow on Teichmüller space (introduced by Thurston), given by shearing along curve systems, is ergodic: earthquake paths through typical surfaces can approximate any possible uniform geometry.
+Mirzakhani made several contributions to the theory of moduli spaces of Riemann surfaces.
+In her early work, she discovered a formula expressing the volume of the moduli space of surfaces of type (g,n) with given boundary lengths as a polynomial in those lengths.
+This led her to obtain a new proof for the formula discovered by Edward Witten and Maxim Kontsevich on the intersection numbers of tautological classes on moduli space, as well as an asymptotic formula for the growth of the number of simple closed geodesics on a compact hyperbolic surface, generalizing the theorem of the three geodesics for spherical surfaces.
+Her subsequent work focused on Teichmüller dynamics of moduli space.
+In particular, she was able to prove the long-standing conjecture that William Thurston's earthquake flow on Teichmüller space is ergodic.

 In 2014, with Alex Eskin and with input from Amir Mohammadi, Mirzakhani proved that complex geodesics and their closures in moduli space are surprisingly regular, rather than irregular or fractal.
 The International Mathematical Union said in its press release that "it is astounding to find that the rigidity in homogeneous spaces has an echo in the inhomogeneous world of moduli space.”